torson/libv8-v8js-build/README.md

-This builds V8 and php-v8js on Ubuntu 20.04 Focal or 22.04 Jammy, depending which docker image you use .
+This builds V8 and php-v8js on Ubuntu 20.04 Focal, 22.04 Jammy and 24.04 Noble, depending which docker image you use .

 Modify the versions to your needs in `build.sh`:
 ```